Australian police arrest 7 alleged teen extremists linked to stabbing of a bishop in a Sydney church

 A 16-year-old was charged on Friday with committing a terrorist act, a crime that carries a maximum penalty of life in prison, following the knife attack in which an Assyrian Orthodox bishop and priest were injured.

-An Australian Federal Court judge on Wednesday extended an order banning social media platform X from showing videos of the bishop being repeatedly stabbed.
+An Australian Federal Court judge on Wednesday extended an order banning social media platform X from showing videos of Bishop Mar Mari Emmanuel being repeatedly stabbed.

 Justice Geoffrey Kennett extended the ban, which the court put in place on Monday, until May 10.